DanielMontecino/mlops-challenge/README.md

 bash init.sh
 ```

-If you are curious, this shell script create some folders, set an airflow environment variable, initialize airflow and run it.
+If you are curious, this shell script creates some folders, sets an airflow environment variable, initializes airflow, and runs it.
 ```zh
 #!/bin/bash